-Furthermore, the bill emphasizes the importance of expedited hearings and pretrial conferences to address objections to relocation, ensuring a swift resolution.
-It stipulates that if a court approves a relocation, it must modify existing custody orders or create new terms, while also outlining factors the court must consider, such as the child's relationship with both parents and their developmental needs.
-The burden of proof lies with the relocating party to show that the move is in the child's best interests, and both parties must demonstrate the integrity of their motives.
-The bill also addresses non-compliance consequences and includes a mitigation clause for failures due to abuse, clarifying that relocating before a hearing does not create a presumption in favor of the move.
-The act is set to take effect 60 days after passage.
+Furthermore, the bill mandates that if a court approves a relocation, it must modify existing custody orders or establish new terms.
+The court is required to consider specific factors related to the child's best interests, such as the child's relationship with both parents and any history of abuse.
+The burden of proof lies with the relocating party to demonstrate that the move serves the child's best interests, and noncompliance with the new provisions may result in sanctions.
+The bill clarifies that relocating before a hearing does not create a presumption in favor of the relocation.
+The act will take effect 60 days after passage.

 Statutes/Laws affected: Printer's No. 2087 (Jul 07, 2025): 23-5323(c)